Itsdaodao/tp/docs/DeveloperGuide.md

 * **NUS SOC**: National University of Singapore, School of Computing
 * **Preferred Mode of communication**: Telegram, Email or Phone
 * **Private contact detail**: A contact detail that is not meant to be shared with others
-* **Project mates/ Project group**: A project group is a team of students from the same module who work together on an assigned project.
-A project mate is a member of that group.
 * **Scroll Mode**: A mode that disables text input and allow users to navigate through the interface using keyboard keys such as `j`/`k`.
 Enter scroll mode by pressing `<esc>`.
 * **Tag**: A Label assigned to contacts for easy grouping and searching